-IV.
+III.
 STUDENT DISCIPLINE AND CONDUCT

-These guidelines help to make MRVTHS a safe and pleasant place to learn.
+The following guidelines help to make MRVTHS a safe and pleasant place to learn.
 Students who attend school with the proper attitude will find these rules easy to follow.
 Our school is a community that demands respect for the rights and property of its members.
 The cooperation of all is expected and appreciated.